JessieGeorge/Internet-Technology/README.md

 # Internet-Technology

-Project:
+Project: <br />
-Input two images in the form of text files that contain their pixel values in hexadecimal format
+Input two images in the form of text files that contain their pixel values in hexadecimal format <br />
-gspic: Green screen picture.
+gspic: Green screen picture. <br />
-bkpic: Background picture.
+bkpic: Background picture. <br />
-Print output that changes only the green part of gspic to the bkpic.
+Print output that changes only the green part of gspic to the bkpic. <br />

 greenred.png - input image which has green and red pixels (i.e. to be treated as the greenscreen picture) blue.png - input image which has blue pixels (i.e. to be treated as the the background picture)